PlanB-Network/bitcoin-educational-content/resources/conference/bitcoin-2013/en.md

 ---
-Name: Bitcoin 2013
+name: Bitcoin 2013
-Description: Here are some recording feature of the 2013 Bitcoin confernece hold in in San Jose, California, May 18, 2013, hosted by the Bitcoin Foundation. https://www.bitcoinfoundation.org/
+description: Here are some recording feature of the 2013 Bitcoin confernece hold in in San Jose, California, May 18, 2013, hosted by the Bitcoin Foundation. https://www.bitcoinfoundation.org/

 ---